 Established in 1885, St. Stephen’s Reformed Episcopal Church in Summerville once housed one of South Carolina’s most unique congregations.
-Oddly enough, it was founded with the help of Bishop Peter Fayssoux Stevens, Sr., a white Confederate veteran who once ordered the first shot of the Civil War!
+It was founded with the help of Bishop Peter Fayssoux Stevens, Sr., a white Confederate veteran who once ordered the first shot of the Civil War.
 In fact, it was the first of 27 freedmen’s churches that he worked to establish during his life.

 Before being ordained, Stevens led the department of civil engineering and astronomy at his alma mater, The Citadel.
 He also served as the school’s superintendent.
 In this capacity, at age 30, he oversaw the construction of the battery at Morris Island and commanded its guns, which were manned by the Corps of Cadets.
 On January 9, 1861, he received orders to instruct the young soldiers to fire upon an unarmed Union supply ship, the Star of the West, moored in Charleston Harbor while attempting to reinforce Fort Sumter with food, medicine, ammunition, etc. Many regard this moment as the start of the Civil War because it was the South’s first hostile attack on federal property.
 (Others give April 12 as the start date, for that is when the South Carolina Militia attacked Union soldiers at Fort Sumter.)

 Later that same year (1861), while still serving in the Confederacy, Stevens was ordained as a minister in the Protestant Episcopal Church (now known simply as the Episcopal Church).
 He eventually rose to the rank of colonel.
 Wounded at Sharpsburg, he was offered a commission as brigadier general but chose instead to resign and devote himself to religious service.
 He then served as pastor of two Berkeley County churches, one in Mount Pleasant (now part of Charleston County) and one at Black Oak in Pinopolis.